Javascript/Typescript

 yarn build:all

-Ensure compatibility with ES modules
+Ensure compatibility with ES modulesarrow-up-right

 In your project's package.json, ensure that the following line is added above scripts:

-Zero Knowledge Web App Examples
+Zero Knowledge Web App Examplesarrow-up-right

-Create Leo App
+Create Leo Apparrow-up-right

 A set of fully functional examples of zero knowledge web apps can be found in create-leo-app.
 Create-leo-app provides several web-app templates in common web frameworks such as React that can be used as a starting point for building zero knowledge web apps.